 Stories of Childhood is an intergenerational collaboration between:

 In this project, the storytellers recorded true, personal stories about their own childhoods.
 The recordings were then played to a group of local artists who translated the stories into artwork.
-Some of the stories were also played to a group of children (aged 7-12) who made shadow puppets to accompany the stories, and to .
+Some of the stories were also played to a group of children (aged 7-12) who made shadow puppets to accompany the stories.

-The art, puppets, and stories will be exhibited at the World & Eye Arts Center during the FAT Village Art Walks on July 29th and August 26th. from 6 p.m. to 10 p.m.
+The art, puppets, and stories were exhibited at the World & Eye Arts Center during the FAT Village Art Walks.

 Featuring work by: